 I really helps me be more productive.
 (Procrastinating with a good book or watching TV is so easy.)
 This is where your family, friends, room mates etc… can help.
 And yes.
 You DO have to ask.
 They can’t read your mind and understand by the look on your face, or by your dark mood, what you need.
 (I think sometimes we can be a little scary when we get frustrated with a piece.)
 They probably, most definitely know that you need help but just not what kind.
 So speak up!
 Have a meeting.
 Send an email.
 Make a phone call.
 You may be surprised at just how willing they are to help you and what ideas they have.

 Notice I didn’t say perfect.
 I have learnt (and it’s not easy) to be happy enough with my story.
 It’s good enough.
 I’ve done all I can with it and I have to let it go.
 When I get stuck, I need a second or third or fourth opinion before I can move forward with a story.
 Waiting on others can also be a lesson in patience ( I suppose).
 But it can make the world of difference to my sense of achievement and mood when I get feedback, good and bad.
 Do choose the right kind of people to read your work though.
 A young adult story read by your grandmother probably won’t get the feedback you really need.

 I need constant encouragement.

 “You can do it!”

-I know I can’t do it on my own.
-I know I need to ask for help.
+I know I can’t do it on my own and I know I need to ask for help.
 I know I need help with my time management and feedback but I think the most important need for me is constant encouragement.
 My love language is ‘Words of affirmation’.
 I need to know that I’ve done a good job and it’s like someone has just given me a medal or I’ve won the lottery.
 It just feels so good!
 I crave it.
 I need it to be a good writer.